oxi-actions/osls-action/README.md

 This GitHub Action installs the `osls` serverless CLI globally in your workflow environment, enabling you to deploy and manage serverless applications.

+Note: this action ships a vendored, self-contained `osls` bundle in `dist/` so it does not run `npm install` at action runtime.
+That means the step completes in ≈1–3s on a fresh runner (no cache required), instead of ~30s for a runtime `npm install -g osls`.

 ## Usage

 ```yaml